 While the medicine Mirtazapine was approved by the FDA as an antidepressant in 1996, the patent expired in 2004 so generic brands are available now.
 It’s available under various brand names and different forms.
 One of the better-known brands administered for depression is Remeron.

 “We treat prescription drug addiction and accept many health insurance plans.
-Take a look at our 28 day program.”
+Take a look at our residential program.”

 What is Remeron?

 Remeron (Mirtazapine) eases depression by positively impacting the chemical communication within brain cells.
 It’s an atypical antidepressant that carries specific serotonergic activity, reversing changes in the brain chemistry and nerve cells in the nervous system that originally caused the depression.
 Serotonin and reuptake levels increase which can prevent suicidal thoughts, increase the desire to enjoy things in life and eventually allow you to gain back your life.
 Mirtazapine is often used in substance abuse rehab as it helps addicts maintain abstinence from alcohol, cocaine, and opiate drugs.

 While the medicine Mirtazapine is primarily used to treat depression, it can also be prescribed “off label” for other medical problems.
 It’s been shown to help treat:

 - Obsessive-compulsive disorder